 Cameroun, 2025

-Kenya - Evaluation Society of Kenya (ESK) - 2025
+Kenya - Monitoring and Evaluation Professional Association of Kenya (M&EPAK) - 2025

 Leveraging Indigenous Taboos for Advancing Social Justice, Gender Equality, and Economic Policy Development in the Agikuyu Community

 Solomon Michael Gitau Waiyego builds upon his earlier work documenting Agikuyu taboos, focusing in its current phase on systematizing and validating them.
 Taboos are being documented in their original Gikuyu language with English translations and contextual explanations.
 Categorized by theme (social, spiritual, economic), they reveal the community’s complex logic of moral order and accountability.
 Community elders and leaders from different regions are engaged in validation sessions, enriching the analysis with regional variations and insights into modern impacts.
 The research explores how taboos influence gender roles, environmental ethics, and economic decision-making.
 By combining local language preservation with evaluative reasoning, the project aims to influence social justice and policy conversations using Indigenous frameworks rooted in cultural identity.
+This project also works to align these insights with formal evaluation frameworks, demonstrating how Indigenous knowledge can inform culturally grounded, responsive policy and evaluation, while empowering communities and supporting more equitable development outcomes. |

 Strengthening Indigenous Evaluation Practices in Nepal, Community of Evaluators - Nepal - 2024-2025